Which Fromm Pate Recipes Get

 Our Best Ratings?

-Fromm Pate canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Fromm Pate canned dog food earns the Advisor’s second-highest tier rating of 4.5 stars.

-The Fromm Pate product line includes 10 canned dog foods.
+The Fromm Pate product line includes the 17 canned dog foods listed below.

 Canned Dog Food